-In Castleton Plaza, the debtor sought to avoid having to subject the sale of the new equity to the market to see if another party would agree to contribute more, thereby benefitting creditors, by having the equity in the reorganized debtor issued to the equity-holder's wife, instead of the equity-holder himself.
+confirmation and urged the bankruptcy court to allow competitive bidding for the equity in the reorganized debtor and that failure to provide for competitive bidding would be a violation of the absolute priority rule.
 The bankruptcy court held that competition for the equity of the reorganized debtor was unnecessary because the plan did not propose to give any value to the equity-holder himself in violation of § 1129(b)(2)(B)(ii) of the Bankruptcy Code.

 The Seventh Circuit disagreed, reasoning that the Supreme Court intended the competition requirement to curtail evasion of the absolute priority rule.
 Analogizing the "value" being received by the equity-holder to other forms of value recognized under tax law as "income," the Seventh Circuit extended the reasoning in 203 N. LaSalle to the proposed investment of new value by an insider that does not hold an equity interest in the debtor if the current equity-holder would benefit as a result.
-"A new-value plan bestowing equity on an investor's spouse can be just as effective at evading the absolute-priority rule as a new-value plan bestowing equity on the original investor."
 This conclusion is consistent with other circumstances under the Bankruptcy Code where a statutory insider is treated in the same manner as an equity investor.

 The Seventh Circuit, however, ventured a step further than the Supreme Court in 203 N. LaSalle and concluded that not only is competition essential prior to confirmation of a new value plan, but such competition should also come in the form of an auction for the new equity.
 In 203 N. LaSalle, the Supreme Court refused to decide whether a competitive market test would "require an opportunity to offer competing plans [of reorganization] or would be satisfied by a right to bid for the same interest sought by old equity."
-In fact, on remand following the Supreme Court's decision, the bankruptcy court in 203 N. LaSalle chose to terminate plan exclusivity, and both the debtor and the secured creditor filed competing plans for the equity of the reorganized debtor in that case.
 Without providing a lengthy analysis on the issue, the Seventh Circuit remanded the case back to the bankruptcy court with instructions to open the proposed plan to competitive bidding at an auction to ensure that the debtor's estate and creditors maximized their recoveries.